This fantastic 8-day self-drive package will awaken you to the adventurous desire of a captivating journey circling the phenomenal Iceland ring road!

 Passing through Mt.
 Kalfafell, you will reach Skaftafell National Park that has become a part of the Vatnajokull National Park.
 Skaftafell was once a manor farming area that discontinued in 1988.
 This area contains Morsardalur valley, a 10km-long glacial valley; Mt.
 Kristinartindar, an ice-free part where you can observe the primal glacier behind it; Skaftafellsjokull glacier, where the surrounding areas are popular among hikers.
 It’s the south entrance to Vatnajokull.

-If you wish to explore the majestic glacier further, many glacier hiking and ice climbing tours start at the Glacier Guide Booking Center.
+If you want to add more glacier adventures to your tour, many glacier hiking and ice climbing tours start at the Glacier Guide Booking Center.
+(The glacier hike tour is an optional extra).

 Close to Skaftafell is the renowned Svartifoss (Black Waterfall).
 Its shape and style narrates the mythical and unearthly character of Iceland.
 There are two other waterfalls leading up to Svartifoss: Hundafoss and Magnúsarfoss.
 Both are attractive waterfalls that will enrich your walking time by their own sizes and forms.